m-rizzato/Complex/README.md

 # Complex
-Implementation of the complex number class along with the most important complex number oprations.
+Implementation of the complex number class along with the most important complex number operations.
 Respective tests for the methods are also provided.

 The library **complex.py** contains the definition of the complex number class `Complex`.
 The file **test_complex.py** contains the tests for the methods of the class `Complex` which can be run with [pytest](https://docs.pytest.org/en/stable/).